William W. picture

 • US Court of Appeals, 9th Circuit

-• US District Court, Central, CA
+• US District Court, Central District of California

-• US District Court, Eastern, CA
+• US District Court, Eastern District of California

-• US District Court, Northern, CA
+• US District Court, Northern District of California

 • US Tax Court

-: Mr. Wynder was asked to take a sabbatical from his law practice to serve as the Director of the Historic Kirtland Visitors’ Center, and related sites, for The Church of Jesus Christ of Latter-day Saints.
+Mr. Wynder was asked to take a sabbatical from his law practice to serve as the Director of the Historic Kirtland Visitors’ Center, and related sites, for The Church of Jesus Christ of Latter-day Saints.
 This sprawling complex in Northeastern Ohio hosts some 75,000 visitors annually.
 During his tenure, Mr. Wynder supervised a staff of 50 docents in publicly exhibiting a “restored” Village of Kirtland, and he coordinated with the work of forensic archeologists, archivists, and site restoration specialists in the Church’s ongoing historic site acquisition, provenance, and preservation activities in this early Mormon community established in the 1830s.
 Since his return to the Firm, he and his wife return twice a year to serve as volunteer docents at the Kirtland Temple, guiding visitors through this 182-year-old historic structure which was the first of the restoration era temples.

 • Bill is a 1978 cum laude graduate of Pepperdine University School of Law.
 He served as Editor-in-Chief of the Pepperdine Law Review, and earned the “Best Advocate” award in its prestigious Vincent S. Dalsimer Moot Court Competition.